Children's Peace Statue presents Peace Day

 A project to learn about creating World Peace

-This project was initiated to honor the Children's Peace Statue which is currently on display in the yard at the Ghost Ranch in Santa Fe awaiting for the time when it is welcomed by the city of Los Alamos.
+This project was initiated to honor the Children's Peace Statue which is currently on display in the yard at the Santa Fe Children's Museum awaiting for the time when it is welcomed by the city of Los Alamos.
 The Children's Peace Statue is the first National Monument in the United States created, designed and paid for by children.
 The project began in 1989 with a group of 3rd, 4th and 5th graders at Arroyo del Oso School in Albuquerque who wanted to show how children could make a difference with regard to World Peace.
 The Statue was funded by a five year "Dollar-a-Name Campaign".
 90,000 names of children were collected from 50 states and 63 countries.
 This paid for the bronze-casting and construction of the Statue and three editions of a newsletter.

 The New Mexico Kids Committee held a nationwide contest for the design of the statue.
 The winning design, by Noe Martinez from Dallas, Texas, is a suspended globe with continents made of 3,000 plants and animals which were cast from beeswax molds created by children in over 100 countries.
 One can see their fingerprints and names on the back of the figures.